-This site contains approximately 68.70 gross acres and therefore is not subject to this requirement.
-A mixed-use planned community is not proposed.
+This site contains approximately 68.79 gross acres, and therefore, is not subject to this requirement.
+A mixed-use planned community is not approved.

 - d.
-The DSP is in conformance with the applicable site design guidelines contained in Section 27-274 of the Zoning Ordinance, as cross-referenced in Section 27-283 of the Zoning Ordinance.
-Provided minor revisions are completed to the DSP as required herein, the proposed plan generally meets all of the site design guidelines by providing safe, efficient, and convenient vehicular and pedestrian circulation, adequate lighting, and landscaping. - e.
-In accordance with Section 27-574 of the Zoning Ordinance, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
-Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27-574(b).
+The DSP is in conformance with the applicable site design guidelines contained in Section 27-274 of the prior Zoning Ordinance, and as cross-referenced in Section 27-283 of the prior Zoning Ordinance.
+Provided minor revisions are completed to the DSP, as recommended, the approved plan meets all of the site design guidelines by providing safe, efficient, and convenient vehicular and pedestrian circulation, adequate lighting, and landscaping.
+Specifically, analyses of the site design guidelines as they relate to circulation, parking, architecture, landscaping, and other amenities within the M-X-T Zone have been stated in Finding 7 of this resolution. - e.
+In accordance with Section 27-574, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
+Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27-574(b) of the prior Zoning Ordinance.

-This DSP includes parking for individual townhouse units, on-street parking for visitors, and at recreation facilities.
-The number of parking spaces required was calculated, in accordance with Section 27-574(b).
+This DSP includes parking for individual townhouse units, and on-street parking for visitors and at recreation facilities.
+The number of parking spaces required was calculated in accordance with Section 27-574(b).
 The first step in determining the number of required parking spaces is to calculate the peak parking demand.
-Section 27-574(b)(1) provides the following:
+Section 27-574(b)(1) of the prior Zoning Ordinance provides the following: